Mind

 The Emperor’s Handbook: A New Translation of The Meditations David Hicks and C. Scot Hicks 2002 160 Philosophy

-See also android how to delete apps
+See also how to delete blank rows in excel

 Marcus Aurelius, born in Rome in 121 CE, was a Roman emperor and Stoic philosopher.
 He is best known for his book “Meditations,” which is considered one of the greatest works of Stoic philosophy.
 Marcus Aurelius’ writings reflect his personal struggles and his commitment to living a virtuous life.